 The tech industry’s reach is felt in almost every aspect of commerce.
 As soon as Silicon Valley startups began setting their sights on the real estate industry, it was only a matter of time before it too would enjoy similar revitalization.
+This all culminated in an explosion of software geared towards real estate agents’ unique business use case.

 Websites that were previously just fronts for the business’ main operation are suddenly being completely overhauled.
 Realtors are now beginning to embrace the full power that the internet has granted modern companies.

-The firs indication of this is realtors discovering that a website can be used for far more than just showcasing pictures of certain rooms in the house.
+The first indication of this is realtors discovering that a website can be used for far more than just showcasing pictures of certain rooms in the house.
 Emerging technology presents potential buyers with the opportunity to explore the property with 3D imaging.

 This isn’t to say that the use of pictures is going to be phased out any time soon.
 But, unless they are very high-quality HDR shots, they’re going to have a relegated role.